-Tags are created at the organization level and managed through the Resource Manager, which is used across Google Cloud.
+Tags are created at the organization or project level and managed through the Resource Manager, which is used across Google Cloud.
 Once you attach a tag to a Cloud Storage bucket, you can use the tag with IAM Conditions to grant access to Cloud Storage resources or with organization policies to enforce constraints on Cloud Storage resources.

 Although tags are managed through the Resource Manager, you need the following Cloud Storage IAM permissions to set tags on Cloud Storage buckets and view tags that apply to those buckets:

 These permissions can be inherited through IAM roles such as

 Note the following restrictions:

 Tags can be attached to a bucket only after the bucket has been created.

 Tags are not supported for buckets located in the

 Tags cannot be applied to Cloud Storage objects.

 You can have a maximum of 50 tag bindings per bucket.

 Examples for attaching tags to Cloud Storage buckets